Vika1990Z/Vika1990Z.github.io/ventus/content/terms-and-conditions/_index.md

 ### Chapter 5
 # **Terms and Conditions**
 ___
-Here are General Terms and Conditions and Privacy Policy of Ventus Cloud AG
+Here are General Terms and Conditions and Privacy Policy of the Ventus Cloud AG
 ___

 {{% children style="h4" depth="2" %}}